Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 - Truly free — no hidden fees across most products

-- Competitive savings APY beats most traditional banks
+- Savings APY beats most traditional banks by a wide margin

-- Free access to certified financial planners is rare and valuable
+- Free access to certified financial planners is genuinely rare and valuable

 - Clean, modern app that's easy to navigate